Safe, Reliable Dividend Stocks Seem Boring and Obvious. But Over Time, They Can Transform Your Portfolio.

 5 Reliable Dividend Stocks from 10 Years Ago

-However, if you had invested $20,000 in any of these reliable dividend stocks, and had the dividends reinvested every quarter via a DRIP plan, you would have made even more money – in most cases, LOTS more.
-Note that, with the possible exception of Visa (V), none of these are exactly off-the-beaten path, diamond-in-the-rough types of companies whose share prices suddenly took off in the last 10 years.
+However, if you had invested $10,000 in any of these reliable dividend stocks, and had the dividends reinvested every quarter via a DRIP plan, in four out of five of them you would have made even more money – in a couple cases, LOTS more.
+Note that, none of these are exactly off-the-beaten path, diamond-in-the-rough types of companies whose share prices suddenly took off in the last 10 years.

 So, that got me thinking: what are some of the most obvious, reliable dividend stocks today?
 If you bought them now, had the dividends reinvested every quarter, and held on to them for the next 10 years, would you beat the market?
 Chances are the answer is yes.